-If your Mozilla Firefox Web browser suddenly has an unwanted toolbar, its home page has changed without your permission or your search results appear in a search engine you never chose, it may be time to reach for the browser reset button.
+If your Mozilla Firefox web browser suddenly has an unwanted toolbar, its home page has changed without your permission or your search results appear in a search engine you never chose, then it may be time to reach for the browser-reset button.

-Many legitimate pieces of software, especially freeware, slap on third-party, browser-hijacking extensions when you install them.
-The easiest fix is a full browser reset.
+Many legitimate pieces of software, especially freeware, slap on third-party, browser-hijacking extensions, also known as add-ons, when you install them.
+The easiest way to get rid of these pesky varmints is a full browser reset.

-1. Click the icon that looks like three stacked lines at the top right of the browser window.
+1. Click the icon that looks like three stacked lines -- aka the "hamburger" -- at the top right of the browser window.

-2. Select the question-mark icon at the bottom of the drop-down menu.
+2. Select Help next to the question-mark icon at the bottom of the drop-down menu that appears.

 3. Select Troubleshooting Information in the resulting slide-out menu.

 You'll be presented with two options.
 You can fully refresh, i.e. reset, Firefox, but your add-ons, themes, preferences and customizations will be deleted.
 Your bookmarks. open tabs and saved passwords should remain.
 If that's what you want to do, then go to Step 4 below.

 Or you can restart Firefox in Safe Mode with add-ons temporarily disabled to see if that takes care of the problem.
 Skip to Step 5 below.